h2oai/h2o-3/h2o-docs/src/product/tutorials/gbm/gbm.md

 Those who have never used H2O before should refer to <a href="https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/flow/README.md" target="_blank">Getting Started</a> for additional instructions on how to run H2O Flow.

-For more details on the math behind H2O's implementation of GBM, refer to <a href="http://docs.h2o.ai/datascience/gbm.html" target="_blank">GBM Data Science</a>.

 ## Getting Started